 - The oil supply inlet pressure to the burner cannot exceed 3 psig. - Insure that a pressure limiting device is installed in accordance with the latest edition of NFPA 31. - Do NOT install valves in the return line.
-(NFPA 31, Chapter 8.) - Gravity Feed Systems: Always install an anti-siphon valve in the oil supply line or a solenoid valve (RWB Part # 2182602U) in the pump/nozzle discharge tubing to provide backup oil flow cut-off protection.
+(NFPA 31, Chapter 8.) - Gravity Feed Systems: Always install an oil safety valve (Webster OSV or Suntec PRV) in the oil supply line or a solenoid valve (RWB Part # 2182602U) in the pump/nozzle discharge tubing to provide backup oil flow cut-off protection.